kimjoar/writings/understanding-backbone.md

  });
 ```

-Now that we have introduced Backbone views, we can remove the `this.$`
+Now that we use Backbone views we can remove the `this.$` helper, as it
-helper, as it is defined in Backbone.
-We can also no longer need to
+already exists in Backbone.
+We also no longer need to set `this.el`
-set `this.el` ourselves, as Backbone does it automatically when a view
+ourselves, as Backbone does it automatically when a view is instantiated
-is instantiated with an HTML element.
+with an HTML element.

 ```diff
  var events = _.clone(Backbone.Events);